aminielmrindoko-01/cybersecurity-learning-journey/README.md

 Hands-on cybersecurity labs, projects, and learning notes.
 # 🛡️ Cybersecurity Portfolio

+Cybersecurity & IT student focused on ethical hacking, network security, and web application security.

-Welcome to my cybersecurity portfolio repository.
-This repository documents my hands-on learning journey in ethical hacking, digital forensics, networking, and web security through practical labs, projects, and CTF challenges.
+This repository contains hands-on labs, security tools, and documentation of my learning journey in cybersecurity and web technologies.

 ## 🚀 Featured Projects